Frequently Asked Questions

 - Do you have tour guides?

 - Volunteer docents or other staff are available during all of the Center's open hours to provide guided tours and answer questions.
 Visitors are also welcome to view the exhibits on their own.
-We particularly encourage visits between the hours of 1-3 p.m. on Tuesdays, when pianist and volunteer Richard Sogg is on duty to demonstrate the historical instruments.
+We particularly encourage visits on Wednesdays, when pianist and volunteer Richard Sogg is on duty to demonstrate the historical instruments.

 - What is currently on exhibit at the Beethoven Center?

 - Permanent exhibits include a bronze replica of Beethoven's life mask, a maquette of the Zumbusch monument to Beethoven in Vienna, and the historical keyboard instruments.
 Visitors will also see exhibits of rare and unique manuscripts, scores, books, artworks, and much more in the rotating displays from the Center's collection that change every four to six months.
 Check the Exhibitions page for the most current information.

 - Will any concerts or other events be scheduled in the area during my visit?

 - Check our Events page for a current schedule.
 Other events in the King Library and on the campus of San José State University are listed on their websites.
 Schedules for the Symphony San Jose, Opera San Jose, the San Jose Chamber Music Society, and many other cultural events are listed in the Downtown San José website.

 - May I play the historical keyboard instruments?